 that fit together into a morphism of $M$-graded $L$-algebras satisfying the following commutative diagram

 which gives a semilinear equivariant morphism

-Thus, semilinear morphisms of pp-divisors induce semilinear equivariant morphisms of normal affine varieties with a split torus action over $L$.
+Thus, semilinear morphisms of pp-divisors induce semilinear equivariant morphisms of affine normal varieties with a split torus action on $L$.
 As in the case of morphisms of pp-divisors, let us call \textit{dominating} those semilinear morphisms of pp-divisors inducing dominant semilinear equivariant morphisms.
-Denote by $\mathfrak{PPDiv}(L/k)$ the category of pp-divisors over $L$ with dominating semilinear morphisms and by $\mathcal{E}(L/k)$ the category of normal affine varieties over $L$ endowed with an effective torus action and whose morphisms are dominant semilinear equivariant morphisms of varieties over $L$.
+Denote by $\mathfrak{PPDiv}(L/k)$ the category of pp-divisors over $L$ with dominating semilinear morphisms and by $\mathcal{E}(L/k)$ the category of affine normal varieties over $L$ endowed with an effective torus action and whose morphisms are dominant semilinear equivariant morphisms of varieties over $L$.
 In this setting, there is also a functor $X:\mathfrak{PPDiv}(L/k)\to \mathcal{E}(L/k)$, sending semilinear morphisms of pp-divisors to semilinear equivariant morphisms.